oalt/specif-mongodb-backend/README.md

 ### Data import

 The API implementation provides a user interface to import SpecIF data from SpecIF files.
 When the API is started the first time, no data is contained in the data base.
-You can then import SpecIF data from SpecIF files to add them to the data base.
+You can then import SpecIF data from SpecIF files to add them to your data base.

 A good starting point is to import the classes and data types defined with a SpecIF release.
 You can find the following metadata as files here: